dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

   This integration is particularly valuable for our use case as it allows users to monitor the status of their Terraform deployments directly in Backstage.
 They can track when an environment or cluster is being provisioned and see any errors that might occur during the process without needing to navigate to GitHub.
 {{< /callout >}}

-## Step 4: Setting Up the Organizational Structure
+## Step 4: Creating initial backstage configuration files

+### 4.1 Create the organization file and add your user

 Now, let's define our organization's structure.
 Create a directory for our templates and organization data and an `org.yaml` file: